ffund/real-time-embedded-systems-lab/1-blinky/README.md

 ![Atom editor](http://i.imgur.com/jTTwWCT.png)

+However, even a basic text editor should be fine.

 Whether you're using a Markdown editor or a regular text editor, open the REPORT.md file.
 At the top, you'll see a table, with a space for your name and Net ID.
 Fill in your own name and Net ID, and save the file.

 Open a terminal, and navigate to the `1-blinky` folder.
 Type the following to **commit** the changes to this file and **push** them back to Bitbucket: